 SIM Block Diagram

-The figure at left shows a block diagram for the SIM instrument.
+The figure on the right shows a block diagram for the SIM instrument.
 The operation of the instrument requires 3 independent optical paths.
 The measurement light path (shown in red) is the path that light follows when going from the Sun through a precisely measured entrance slit to the prism where it is dispersed to give the spectrum on each of the focal plane detectors.
 Shown in blue is the light path that illuminates the CCD located in the focal plane that acts as an encoder of prism rotation angle.
 Shown in green is the light path that couples the two instruments for direct prism transmission calibration.
 All of these light paths and the associated mechanisms will be described below.

 The prism design is based, in part, on the 1910 design of Fèry.
 The prism has a concave front surface and a convex, aluminized back surface that focuses and disperses the light beam on to the instrument focal plane.
 Thus only one optical element is used in the measurement of solar radiation.
 The focal plane contains the electrical substitution radiometer (ESR) and four additional photodiode detectors that concurrently detect solar radiation as the prism drive is rotated.
 The resolution of the spectrometer is dependent on the spectrometers geometry and the index of refraction of the prism glass.
 The prism spectrometer has a resolution varying from 0.25 nm in the ultraviolet to 33 nm in the infrared.
 The prism is made of Suprasil 300 (Hereaus Amersil, Inc.), a high purity and low OH content fused silica product that has very good radiation hardness properties.
 The low OH content of the glass ensures good optical transmission throughout the infrared part of the spectrum.